-Provide a service to the community to:
+Animal Welfare and Control provides a service to the community by:

 What is animal cruelty